Grażyna Bacewicz-Piano Sonata no. 2 (1953); Avner Dorman -Sonata no.3-Dance Suite (2005)

 She earned a Master of Arts in Pedagogy from the Music Academy in Wroclaw (Poland), as well as a Doctorate and a Master of Music in Piano Performance from the Manhattan School of Music in New York, where she studied with the legendary pianist Byron Janis (pupil of Vladimir Horowitz and Rosina Lhevinne), Sara Davis Buechner (pupil of Rudolf Firkušný and Mieczysław Munz), and Mykola Suk (pupil of Lev Vlasenko).
 She has also studied with Dr. Madeleine Forte (pupil of Alfred Cortot, Rosina Lhevinne and Wilhelm Kempff) at Boise State University in Idaho.

-Dr. Kijanowska is currently a faculty member at the College of William and Mary, Interharmony Festival in Italy and Germany, as well as the International Academy of Music (Italy), and is planning to join the faculty of the Vianden International Festival and Music School in Luxembourg.
-She is a former faculty member of the University of Richmond in Virginia, the University of Virginia in Charlottesville, the University of Nevada in Las Vegas, The Castleman Quartet Program, the Levine School of Music, and the Washington International Piano Festival in Washington D.C.
+Dr. Kijanowska is currently assistant professor at the University of Silesia in Poland and is a former faculty member of the College of William and Mary, Interharmony Festival in Italy and Germany, International Academy of Music (Italy), University of Richmond in Virginia, the University of Virginia in Charlottesville, the University of Nevada in Las Vegas, The Castleman Quartet Program, the Levine School of Music, and the Washington International Piano Festival in Washington D.C.